Pratap Malla: Swayambhunath

-In 1614 additions and renovations of Swayambhunath complex were made by Zhamarpa VI during the reign of Pratap Malla.
+Additions and renovations of Swayambhunath complex were made during the reign of Pratap Malla.
 Access from Kathmandu was improved with the construction of a long stairway and a bridge across the Vishnumati.
-At the bottom of the 400 stone steps are three painted images symbolizing the Three Precious Jewels of Buddhism, which were erected in 1637 by Pratap Malla and his son, Lakshmandra Singh Malla.
+At the bottom of the 400 stone steps are three painted statues symbolizing the Three Precious Jewels of Buddhism, which were erected in 1637 by Pratap Malla and his son, Lakshmandra Singh Malla.
 Pratap Malla also placed a large vajra placed in front of the stupa.
-Flanking the vajra, he also added two white shikhar (spires) temples, known as Anantapur (southeast) and Pratapur (northeast), which were built in 1646 to house the protector deities Bhairab and Bhairabi.
+Flanking the vajra, he also added two white shikhar (spires) temples, known as Anantapur (southeast) and Pratappur (northeast), which were built in 1646 to house the protector deities Bhairav and Bhairavi.